AaltoSciComp/python-for-scicomp/numpy.rst

 b = a[:,0]
 b[0,0] = 5

-* how does a look, how to avoid? -> view vs copy
+* Try out above code.
+How does a look like before b has changed and after?
+How could it be avoided?

 Exercise 4